Clean Water Rule Under Threat

 The rule received criticism from industries long opposed to the effective enforcement of the Clean Water Act.
 The rule is now tied up in court, as businesses and agricultural groups argue that it is an example of federal overreach and a threat to industry.

 President Trump and his EPA Administrator, Scott Pruitt, have vowed to eliminate the Clean Water Rule.
 The President recently signed an Executive Order directing the Environmental Protection Agency and the U.S. Army Corps of Engineers to review the 2015 rule.
-In doing so, President Trump began the process to repeal and replace the current rule.
+In doing so, President Trump began the process to repeal and replace the current rule which would be a huge loss for clean water.

 What is the Clean Water Rule and Why is it Important?